clevercoder91/Subanser/README.md

 ## Note
 This tool is written for my learning purpose as previous script was created with the help of friend.
 I have tried recreating it in my fav lang GO.
 It might have errors or might give false positie if you  feel their is some wrong wil recommnded it checking manually.
+You can change the protocols by editting manually  as one can also change the inerval set in the reqHandler function which is currently set to 30 sec.

 ## Installation